backdrop-contrib/notify/README.txt

 The "Subscriptions" panel allow each user to manage individual notifications by content type.

-Note that for user with the permission "administer notify queue", it is possible to subscribe to content type that is not generally available for subscription.
-This allows to monitor all new content on the site, without making it available for subscription.
+Note that for users with the permission "administer notify queue", it is possible to subscribe to content types that is not generally available for subscription.
+This allows administrators to monitor all new content on the site, without making it subscribable for non-administrators.

 TESTING